Environmental partners & groups

 Capricornia Catchments Inc. is a not-for-profit, non-government community based, natural resource management organisation.
 The organisation’s office is based in Rockhampton, servicing an area of approximately 60,000km2 in Central Queensland.
-The organisation currently has 906 individual members and 52 group members.
-Capricornia Catchments is one of three subregions that receive operational funding from the Fitzroy Basin Association (FBA) to implement sustainable land management practices within the catchments of the Fitzroy, Boyne, Calliope and coastal catchments of Broadsound and Capricorn Coast regions for the past eight years.
+The organisation currently has over 900 individual members and 50 group members.
+Capricornia Catchments focus on improving natural resource management practices across the Region, coordinating on-ground works and capacity building activities and organizing activities that raise awareness and promote continuous improvement.

 Visit Capricornia Catchments’ website